mathie/nanowrimo/_drafts/diff.md

 variety.
 These broke down into three main divisions:

 * `gd` which is my shortcut for `git diff`.
-This is most often when I'm reviewing in-progress code to see what I've changed so far.
+This is most often when I'm reviewing in-progress code to see what I've changed so far, sometimes as a reminder of what I've still got left to do.

 * `gdc` which is my short cut for `git diff --cached`.
 This is me reviewing the changes that I've staged in git's index, almost always as a final code review